Anakkara (Idukki)

-Anakkara is a geographic area of around 50 km2 that spans across Vandanmedu, Chakkupallam Panchayats in the Udumbanchola Taluk of Idukki District.
+Anakkara is a geographic area of around 50 km2 that spreads across Vandanmedu, Chakkupallam Panchayats in the Udumbanchola Taluk of Idukki District, Kerala, India.
 Anakkara is the administrative capital of Chakkupallam Grama Panchayat and Anakkara Revenue Village.
-Situated at about 18 km from Thekkady wildlife sanctuary on the Kumily-Munnar state highway, Anakkara is a fast-growing tourist destination for its unique spice gardens and many picnic spots in and around.
-It is one of the 36 distinct places identified by Government of India and United Nations Development Programme for exploring and promoting the unique tourism potential (For Anakkara the spice plantations) of these places.
+It is about 18 km from Thekkady wildlife sanctuary on the Kumily-Munnar state highway.

 Demographics

 As of 2011 Census, Anakkara had a population of 24,193 with 12,056 males and 12,136 females.
 Anakkara village has an area of 38.46 km2 with 5,962 families residing in it.
 The average sex ratio was 1007 lower than the state average of 1084.
 In Anakkara, 9.8% of the population was under 6 years of age.
 Anakkara had an average literacy of 92% lower than the state average of 94%: male literacy was 94.2% and female literacy was 89.9%.